datasharing-forbesignite/medical-data-universe/README.md

 # Welcome to the Medical Data Universe (MDU) repository!

 MDU is an open-access repository to support sharing of COVID-19 data.
+If you are interested in using real-world data for research or in contributing data for the betterment of society, then you are at the right place.

 ## Background ##